Skip to main content

 Repeat prescriptions are for medicines that your GP has agreed you need on an ongoing basis.
 If you need a new medicine or your condition has changed, please book an appointment to discuss this with a clinician.

-The safest ways to order
+Other ways to order

 Through your pharmacy